h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 We can use Driverless AI’s **Deploy (Local & Cloud)**, **Download Python Scoring Pipeline**, or **Download MOJO Scoring Pipeline** features to deploy the model.
 The Deploy (Local & Cloud) allows users to auto-deploy their model to a REST server or an Amazon Lambda.
 On the other hand, the Download Python Scoring Pipeline or Download MOJO Scoring Pipeline is more hands-on.
 The user can choose to go with the embedded deployment approach or server deployment approach for the model.
 Since the Driverless AI MOJO Scoring Pipelines are small in size, they can be easily embedded on edge devices with a low memory footprint.
 However, the Driverless AI Python Scoring Pipelines are bulkier in size, so they should be embedded on devices with a high memory footprint.

 If you want to practice batch scoring data right away with Driverless AI, you should use the built-in **Predict** feature under **Model Actions**.
 When you click on this button, you can choose your test data and the label you are predicting; then, Driverless AI will execute the Python Scoring Pipeline behind the scenes to do batch scoring.
 This is a great way to use the UI to test the model with different datasets interactively while the model is being built and inspected by a data scientist.
-However, in production, a standalone model might be used; see our follow-up tutorials on model deployment to learn more.
+However, in production, a standalone model might be used; see our follow-up self-paced courses on model deployment to learn more.

 In the summary section, we can see our model's max memory usage, feature engineering, MOJO latency, etc. These metrics are areas we should consider when deploying our models to certain environments.
 For instance, does the environment support the scorer’s memory usage?
 Does MOJO latency change much when we embed it on a low memory footprint device?